By Madison Schwartz, Pharmacy Resident, BHMC-Little Rock

 Evaluate the Sodium Content of the Foods You Eat

 The salt you use at the dinner table is not the biggest sodium contributor to your diet.
-In fact, the majority of the sodium is found in restaurant meals and processed food.
+In fact, the majority of sodium is found in restaurant meals and processed food.
 Once you know where to look, it’s easy to determine the sodium content of the foods you eat.

 Chain restaurants often provide nutritional information on their websites, and you can check ahead to find the low-sodium options.
 You can also ask the restaurant not to add salt to your food when preparing.
 Nutrition labels can be found on most pre-packaged foods and typically include the sodium content per serving in milligrams.